-Granites in the commercial sense are hard natural stones which are polishable and they must be worked on by harder tools than for marbles for cutting, shaping and polishing.
+Granites in the commercial sense are hard natural stones that are polishable and they must be worked on by harder tools than marbles for cutting, shaping, and polishing.

 They are usually suitable for internal and external use.
-Commercial granites have different geological origin and minerals.
+Commercial granites have different geological origins and minerals.
 Petrographically, they are either magmatic or metamorphic rocks.
-True granites, i.e. granites in the scientific sense, are only their one group.
+True granites, i.e., granites in the scientific sense, are only one group.
 They are light magmatic rocks formed by crystalization from magma under the earth‘s surface.
 COMMERCIAL SENSE SCIENTIFIC SENSE

 GRANITES MAGMATIC ROCKS: GRANITES, SYENITES, DIORITES, GAbbROS, CHARNOCKITES

 METAMORPHIC ROCKS: GNEISSES, MIGMATITES, GRANULITES, QUARTZITES (polishable), METACONGLOMERATES

 Commercial granites are mixtures of minerals and are composed of visible multicolored mineral grains.
 A grain of one color is typically encircled with grains of other colors, e.g. grey quartz is close to pink orthoclase, white plagioclase, and dark mica in true granite.

 On the contrary, marbles in the commercial sense are either without visible grains of calcite (in limestones) or are composed of grouped calcite grains of similar color (in true marbles).

 In commercial granites, the larger the grain size, the lower the strength, and the greater the brittleness because mineral cleavage can manifest better in larger grains.
 A homogenous structure or a mildly-oriented one is a feature of magmatic rocks.
 Magmatic rocks have a similar appearance (structure, pattern) even over a large area of a slab.